How long after separation can you claim property in New Zealand?

 AI summary

-Under the Property (Relationships) Act 1976, strict deadlines apply for dividing relationship property.
-Time limits depend on your relationship type:
+Under the Property (Relationships) Act 1976, there are strict deadlines for claiming relationship property after a breakup.

-- De facto couples: 3 years from the separation date.
+- De facto couples: 3 years from the date of separation.

-- Married/civil union couples: 12 months from the final divorce/dissolution date.
+- Married or civil union couples: 12 months from the date your divorce or dissolution is finalised.

 Timeframes depend on the type of relationship